The Big Stuff

-- Burp cloths--cloth diapers.
+Cloth diapers for burp cloths.
 They're cheap, they're white, they're big enough, they're thick enough.
-Most other burp cloths are way too small, and they're 3x the price!
+Most burp cloths are way too small, and they're 3x the price!
 Stash one in every room.

-- Formula: if you're using Similac, Kirkland Signature is manufactured in the same facility at nearly 1/2 the cost.
+Kirkland Signature Formula: Kirkland Signature is manufactured in the same facility as Similac at nearly 1/2 the cost.
 Comparing ingredients is nearly identical until you get halfway down the "Less than 2% of" list, and the containers are exactly the same.
+The Wirecutter also named Kirkland Signature as their Best Buy.
 (Sidenote: Similac for sensitive stomachs has corn syrup as the first ingredient and sugar as the 5th ingredient, instead of milk lactose and whey protein.)

-- Pacifier evolved: Wubbanub (Avent Soothie + beanie baby).
-They come in an array of animals (monster and dragon too!).
+Pacifier evolved: Wubbanub (Avent Soothie + beanie baby).
+They come in a vast array of animals.
 The pacifier is permanently attached to the stuffed animal, so it can rest on baby's stomach and they might find it again without needing your Pacifier Re-Insertion Specialist skillz.

 Tub: Fisher Price Whale of a Tub.
 Who would've thought it'd be so difficult to find a simple tub?
-We were ready to resort to a storage tub.
-This one is an actual mini tub with no scoops or indentations on the bottom.
-There's a removable seat for infants which sits them upright and is really secure.
-So many other tubs have weird scoop shapes in the bottom that scrunch Baby and they can't kick around.
-(This isn't to be confused with Fisher Price's Planet of a Whale tub.)
+We were ready to resort to a Rubbermaid bin.
+Tubs nowadays have weird scoop shapes in the bottom to make it nearly impossible to drown, but then Baby can barely move and kick around!
+This one's literally a mini tub.
+(This isn't to be confused with Fisher Price's Planet of a Whale tub, which has weird scoops.)

-- Boppy Lounger.
+Boppy Lounger.
 Almost thought of returning this gift, but it's great!
 You can lounge Baby anywhere in the house much easier than moving a Baby Bjorn-type rocker.
-Great to feed them in, great for photos!
+Much more useful than the more popular Boppy Nursing pillow.
 Nearly 2,000 4.8 stars...

-- The Baby Shusher.
-If your baby likes to hear you "shush," they'll like this.
-It's not white noise.
-But, it's impossible to tell what noise level it's set at, and since it's shaped like a bugle, it's deceptively loud in one direction.
+The Baby Shusher.
+It's impossible to tell what noise level it's set at, and since it's shaped like a bugle, it's deceptively loud in one direction.
 And it only has 2 settings: turn off at 15min and turn off at 30min--it won't keep going.

 - Get baby's hand/feetprints in first 2 weeks before they plump up and get fat--all their palm/sole features disappear.
 We used this ink pad.